 Gold Coast MC.
 QLD.
 9726

-This year we have on offer eight sparkling and enriching lectures on a wide variety of topics, plus two additional ‘Special Interest Afternoon’ sessions in March and September.
-Six of our lecturers are from the UK and are accredited by NADFAS.
+This year we have on offer eight sparkling and enriching lectures on a wide variety of topics, plus two additional ‘Special Interest Afternoon’ sessions in March and October.
+Six of our lecturers are from the UK and are accredited by The Arts Society, formerly NADFAS.
 Two are Australian lecturers accredited by ADFAS.
 They are all acknowledged experts in their fields.

 Our lectures are held at 9.30am on a Saturday Morning, in Cinema 1, at The Arts Centre Gold Coast.
 Following the lecture we adjourn to the Lakeside Terrace, overlooking the beautiful Gold Coast City skyline, for our Morning Tea.

-Our ‘Special Interest Afternoon’ lectures include Afternoon Tea.
-They are also held at The Arts Centre Gold Coast in the afternoon following our usual morning lecture.
-Our September SIA offers an interactive opportunity for members to fine – tune their drawing and painting skills.
-We’ve also made these sessions more easily affordable for participants in 2017 by significantly reducing the attendance cost for both March and September.
+Our ‘Special Interest Afternoon’ lectures include a delicious Afternoon Tea.
+They are also held at The Arts Centre Gold Coast, in the afternoon following our usual morning lecture, and give attendees a further opportunity to speak with the lecturer in person as well as enjoying a second specialist lecture on a different topic from that of the morning.
+We’ve made these sessions more easily affordable for participants in 2018 by significantly reducing the attendance cost for both March and October, as happened last year.

 Please direct your Enquiries to our email address: firstname.lastname@example.org